iterative/dvc.org/content/blog/2022-05-17-aws-remotes-in-dvc.md

 description: >
   We're going to set up an AWS S3 remote in a DVC project.
 descriptionLong: >
-  It can be tricky setting up a remote to handle data versioning in DVC so we're going to go through a tutorial for doing this with AWS.
+  Setting up a remote to make data versioning easier with DVC is a common need so we're going to go through a tutorial for doing this with AWS.
 picture: 2022-05-17/aws-in-dvc.png
 pictureComment: Using AWS Remotes in DVC
 author: milecia_mcgregor